 If you would like to participate in this program or if you have any issues with deliver, contact the Los Angeles food bank via 323-234-3030, ext.
 170.

 If you or someone you know is a Maywood senior resident in need of assistance due to COVID-19, please contact the City Hall at 323-562-5700.

 Mobile Food Pantry

 The City of Maywood and the Los Angeles Regional Food Bank have partnered up to distribute food products to the Maywood Community.
-Distributions are on the fourth Thursday of every month and held at Maywood City Hall, 4319 E Slauson Avenue, Maywood 90270.
+Distributions are on the third (3rd) Thursday of every month and held at the Southeast Rio Vista YMCA, 4801 E. 58th Street, Maywood 90270.
 There are no requirements for this program and you do not need to be a Maywood Resident.
 Distribution will begin at 1 pm to 3 pm (or until all food products have been distributed).
 If you need more information, please call 323-562-5705.

 Food Resources Near Maywood, CA

 |Children under the age of 18 can enjoy a free supper at the YMCA|